-work of EnACT.
-EnACT is an infrastructure to support and enhance Alberta's existing practice-based research networks.
-Supported by the AI Transitional Health Chair in Engaged Scholarship, awarded to Dr. Lee Green, its mission is two-fold: support research in practice, and support research on practice.
+The following research has been made possible by AMA-ACTT partnering with the University of Alberta's Department of Family Medicine EnACt.
+EnACt was an infrastructure to support and enhance Alberta's existing practice-based research networks.
+It was supported by the Alberta Innovates Transitional Health Chair in Engaged Scholarship, awarded to Dr. Lee Green, its mission was two-fold: support research in practice, and support research on practice.